MKrale/ATM/readme.md

 'python .\Run.py -algo BAM_QMDP -env Lake -env_map standard8 -env_var semi-slippery -nmbr_eps 2500 -nmbr_runs 1'

-This command runs the BAM-QMDP algorithm on the 8x8 semi-slippery lake environment for 2500 episodes (1 run), then saves the date in ./Data using standard formatting.
+This command runs the Dyna_ATMQ (BAM-QMDP) algorithm on the 8x8 semi-slippery lake environment for 2500 episodes (1 run), then saves the date in ./Data using standard formatting.